Demonstration of an Adversarial Attack Against a Multimodal Vision Language Model for Pathology Imaging: methods

 \subsection{Vision Language Models - PLIP}

-Our current investigation focuses on the methodological aspects of the Pathology Language-Image Pretraining (PLIP) model, including examining its architectural intricacies.
-PLIP has been chosen based on its exceptional ability to effectively include visual and textual data, making it an advanced Vision Language Model (VLM) that holds a distinctive position in the field of pathology image analysis.
-It achieves this by utilizing the collective wisdom shared on platforms such as medical Twitter to carefully select and organize the OpenPath dataset.
+Our investigation focuses on the methodological aspects of the PLIP model, including examining its architectural intricacies.
+PLIP has been chosen based on its exceptional ability to include both visual and textual data.
+The multimodality inherent to vision language models is achieved by leveraging medical Twitter to carefully select and organize the OpenPath dataset.
 This dataset is a substantial resource consisting of 208,414 pathology images accompanied by descriptions in natural language.
-This model has been rigorously evaluated on popular datasets such as KatherColon ~\cite{kather2019predicting}, PanNuke ~\cite{gamper2019pannuke}, DigestPath ~\cite{da2022digestpath} datasets for zero-shot image classification.
+This model has been rigorously evaluated on popular datasets, such as KatherColon~\cite{kather2019predicting}, PanNuke~\cite{gamper2019pannuke}, DigestPath~\cite{da2022digestpath} datasets for zero-shot image classification.

-Our objective in choosing PLIP is to provide detailed perspectives on the reliability and resilience of Vision Language Models, such as PLIP, in the crucial field of pathology analysis.
-This exploration functions as a crucial link between state-of-the-art technology and its tangible applications in real-life situations.